Mission Vinyasa 200-Hour Yoga Teacher Training

 Course Structure

-• Module 1 is taught in Mallorca in a six-day long immersion led by Marcus with Fiona.
-(The cost of food and accommodation is an additional £700 charge.)
+• Module 1 is taught in London in a six-day long immersion led by Marcus and Corrie.

 • Attendance is required in every module.